Chat with a librarian

 The American Psychological Association Style was first developed in 1929 by a group of psychologists, anthropologists, and business managers to make scientific writing more consistent and easier to read.
 Since that time, it has become one of the most popular writing styles and can be used in any field, but is most commonly used in the social sciences, business, and nursing disciplines.

 The most recent version of the style guide is the 7th edition, first published in 2019.
-See the Further Resources section at the bottom of this page for physical copy details and more resources.
+See the Resources section below for physical copy details and more resources.

 Citations allow readers (including your professor) to understand and verify your information and where it came from.
 It gives credit to those whose information you are building upon and allows readers to easily learn more about a topic by finding your source.